-- a) Perform Mini-Neurologic Assessment (Pulse/Motor/Sensory). - b) Spinal protection - (1) The clinician shall determine the appropriate method to use in spinal protection of the patient.
-Infant or child car seats may NOT be used as a spinal immobilization device for the pediatric patient. - (2) Patients who have a blunt trauma with a high-energy mechanism of injury that has potential to cause spinal cord injury or vertebral instability and one or more the following should receive spinal protection. - (a) Midline spinal pain, tenderness, or deformity - (b) Signs and symptoms of new paraplegia or quadriplegia - (c) Focal neurological deficit - (d) Altered mental status or disorientation - (e) Distracting injury: Any injury (e.g., fracture, chest, or abdominal trauma) associated with significant discomfort that could potentially distract from a patient's ability to accurately discern or define spinal column pain or tenderness.
+- a) Assess for pulse, motor and sensory function in all extremities - b) Assess GCS for trauma patients - c) Determine the need for Spinal Motion Restriction. - (1) Patients who have a blunt trauma with a high-energy mechanism of injury that has potential to cause spinal cord injury or vertebral instability and one or more the following should receive spinal motion restriction. - Midline spinal pain, tenderness, or deformity - Signs and symptoms of new paraplegia or quadriplegia - Focal neurological deficit - Altered mental status or disorientation - Distracting injury: Any injury (e.g., fracture, chest, or abdominal trauma) associated with significant discomfort that could potentially distract from a patient's ability to accurately discern or define spinal column pain or tenderness. - (2)